 When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration (FDA), which requires that all companies in the sector establish a sufficient body of information to show that their drugs are safe and effective.
 That is generally accomplished in the clinical trial phase of product testing and is typically done over a series of three clinical trials.

 Additionally, as with most other sectors, when investing in biotechnology stocks investors must decide on the level of risk they are willing to take.
 For instance, a large, established company with a multibillion dollar market cap is less likely to succumb to bad market conditions than a more speculative, newly listed company in the clinical trial phase.

 While investing in biotech stocks is generally the more popular choice in terms of investment options in the sector, ETFs are a way to mitigate some of the risks that are inherent with investing in stocks.

 ETFs hold assets like stocks, commodities and bonds, and trade close to their net asset value.
 Typically, ETFs track an index.
 For biotechnology, there are several indices that can be followed, including the S&P Biotech Select Industry Index (INDEXSP:SPSIBI), the NYSEARCA Biotechnology Index (NYSE:BTK) and the NASDAQ Biotechnology Index (NASDAQ:NBI).

-This is an updated version of an article first published on the Investing News in 2016, with the most recent update done by Gabrielle Lakusta.
+This is an updated version of an article first published by the Investing News Network in 2016.

-Securities Disclosure: We, Bryan Mc Govern and Gabrielle Lakusta, hold no direct investment interest in any of the companies mentioned in this article.
+Securities Disclosure: I, Jocelyn Aspa, hold no direct investment interest in any of the companies mentioned in this article.